 Since the price per share of our common stock being offered is substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the public offering price of \$5.75 per share in this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and taking into account the sale and issuance of 6,063,161 shares of common stock to Intrexon Corporation on January 12, 2011, and based on a net tangible book value of our common stock of \$0.87 per share as of September 30, 2010, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$4.11 per share in the net tangible book value of common stock.
+Based on the assumed public offering price of \$5.96 per share, and without deducting underwriting discounts and commissions but after deducting estimated offering expenses payable by us and taking into account the sale and issuancee of 6,063,161 shares of common stock to Intrexon Corporation on January 12, 2011, and based on a net tangible book value of our common stock of \$0.87 per share as of September 30, 2010, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$4.24 per share in the net tangible book value of common stock.
 See the section entitled "Dilution" below for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.